Virginia Tech Hokies: Women's basketball

-Virginia Tech's women's basketball team is led by coach Kenny Brooks and competes in the ACC.
+Virginia Tech's women's basketball competes in the Atlantic Coast Conference (ACC).
+Like the men's team, they play their home games in Cassell Coliseum.

+The program's most recent head coach was Kenny Brooks.
+Brooks helped guide the program to its first in many categories, including Women's Final Four (2023), ACC Tournament championship (2023), ACC regular-season title (2024), and 30-win season (2023).

 Under former coaches Beth Dunkenberger and Bonnie Henrickson, the program was a fixture in postseason play.
 The Hokies have received nine berths to the NCAA tournament since the program's first in 1994.
-Virginia Tech's women have also earned five NITappearances during that stretch including back-to-back appearances in 2016 and 2017.
-They play their home games in Cassell Coliseum.
+Virginia Tech's women have also earned five NIT appearances during that stretch including back-to-back appearances in 2016 and 2017.

 Soccer

 Women's soccer at Virginia Tech began in 1980 with two club teams under the guidance of Everett Germain and his two daughters, Betsy and Julie.
 Kelly Cagle was head coach from 2002 to 2010, leaving with a record of 76–70–15 and three consecutive NCAA trips.
 She was succeeded by Charles "Chugger" Adair.
 Under Adair the Hokie Women's Soccer quad has spent numerous weeks ranked in the top 25 during their 2012 campaign.
 During the 2013 season Virginia Tech ranked in the top 5 making it to the Final Four for the first time in school history.
 The women's team has now been to 6 straight NCAA tournaments 2008–2013 having two Sweet Sixteen finishes and one Final Four finish.

 Virginia Tech's men's soccer team has improved greatly since the arrival of Oliver Weiss, who has coached the team since 2000.
 Under Weiss, Tech has made four NCAA tournament appearances, including a trip to the College Cup in 2007.
 The Hokies' trip to the College Cup is the equivalent of men's basketball Final Four and was the soccer team's most successful season.
 The Hokies finished the 2007 regular season ranked third nationally.